Drug and Alcohol Awareness and Prevention

 When an initial educational conference is held, the possible outcomes include:

-- A decision not to pursue the allegation based on a lack of or insufficient evidence.
+- A decision not to pursue the allegation is based on a lack of or insufficient evidence.
 The matter should be closed and records should so indicate;

 - An administrative resolution to an uncontested allegation (see immediately below);